Hopewell | Princeton |

 Old School Babtist Church, John Hart Memorial | Football Game, circa 1910, Princeton University |

-Midway between New York City and Philadelphia, I’ve long called Hopewell and Princeton home — this page a collection of vintage postcards, purely for enjoyment (with nod to Thornton Wilder’s “Our Town”, first performed at Princeton’s McCarter Theatre on January 22, 1938.)
+Midway between New York City and Philadelphia, I’ve long called Mercer County home.
+Purely for enjoyment, This page a collection of vintage postcards of scenes from Hopewell Borough and Princeton (with nod to Thornton Wilder’s “Our Town”, first performed at the McCarter Theatre on January 22, 1938.)

-This site’s masthead is an original photo-illustration that I created in Photoshop, the red brick building is based on the Philadelphia & Reading Train Station in Hopewell Borough, New Jersey.
-Both the building and the surroundings look a bit different in person, and other Victorian-era train stations are of virtually identical design.
+The masthead up-top is an original photo-illustration that I created in Photoshop, the red brick building is the Philadelphia & Reading Train Station in Hopewell Borough, New Jersey; other Victorian-era train stations are of virtually identical design.
 Built in 1876, the Hopewell P&R has been on the state and federal registers of historic places since 1984; still an active freight line; passenger service ceased in 1982; today the station is used as a community center.

-Different seasons and different holidays, I’ve built a collection of themes which rotate through over the course of a year — here is a sampling of what you might see up top, depending on when you visit.
+Different seasons and holidays, here is a sampling of what you might see up top

 Birthday of Martin Luther King, Jr.